fredericpierron/Ai-generative-Art/_posts/2022-06-09-books-about-generative-art.md

 ---
 layout: post
-title:  "books-about-generative-art"
+title:  "books about generative art"
 date: 2022-06-09
 ---

-# Books about generative art
+# books about generative art

 - Generative Art, a pratical guide using processing